liferay/liferay-screens/ios/Documentation/architecture.md

 ![The theme layer of Liferay Screens for iOS](http://liferay.github.io/liferay-screens/ios/Library/svg/architecture-themes.svg)

 - **Default theme**: This is a mandatory theme that is supplied by Liferay.
 It's used by default when the screenlet's `themeName` isn't specified or is invalid.
-The _Default_ theme uses a neutral, flat white and blue design with standard UI components.
+The Default theme uses a neutral, flat white and blue design with standard UI components.
 For example, it uses standard text boxes for the user name and password in the `LoginScreenlet`.
-Right now, _Default_ theme is only prepared to be used in iPhone 5 resolution, using portrait orientation.
-In the near future, this theme will use Autolayout features in order to support different resolutions and orientations seamlessly.
+Right now, the Default theme can only be used in the resolution of the iPhone 5, in portrait orientation.
+In the near future, this theme will use Autolayout features to seamlessly support different resolutions and orientations.

 - **Full**: This is a complete theme that can show a different set of attributes and components.
-Using the `LoginScreenlet` as an example, a _Full_ theme can be used to present different components for the user name and password fields.
-You could for instance show the password field and infer the user name from somewhere else.
-The _Default_ theme is a _full_ theme itself.
+Using the `LoginScreenlet` as an example, a Full theme can be used to present different components for the user name and password fields.
+For example, you can show the password field and then infer the user name from somewhere else.
+The Default theme is a Full theme itself.

 - **Child**: This theme inherits only the look and feel of the UI components from another theme.
-It doesn't include any code, just only a new `xib` file with different layout, colors, positions or any other visual change.
+It doesn't include any code.
+It just contains a new `xib` file with a different layout, colors, positions, and any other visual changes.
 Therefore, the UI components of the two themes must be the same.
-In the diagram, _Child_ inherits from _Default_ theme.
-As an example of implementing the _Child_ theme, you can change the position and size of the standard text boxes in `LoginScreenlet` by creating a theme inherited from _Default_ and then configuring the new `xib` file.
-Given _Default_ doesn't support iPad resolutions yet, this is the recommended option to create a theme that supports these resolutions.
+In the diagram, Child inherits from the Default theme.
+As an example of implementing the Child theme, you can change the position and size of the standard text boxes in `LoginScreenlet` by creating a theme inherited from Default, and then configure the new `xib` file.
+Given that Default doesn't support iPad resolutions yet, this is the recommended way to create a theme that supports these resolutions.

-- **Extended**: This theme inherits from other parent theme, but providing an extended implementation also.
-If the diagram, the _Extended_ theme is extending the _Full_ theme, but provides a _view_ class for the screenlet (extending from the corresponding parent screenlet class).
-If you check _[Flat7](https://github.com/liferay/liferay-screens/tree/master/ios/Library/Themes/Flat7)_ theme, it's a good sample of an extended theme, in this case based on _Default_ theme.
+- **Extended**: This theme inherits from other parent theme, but provides an extended implementation.
+In the diagram, the Extended theme extends the Full theme, but provides a view class for the screenlet (extending from the corresponding parent screenlet class).
+The [Flat7](https://github.com/liferay/liferay-screens/tree/master/ios/Library/Themes/Flat7) theme is a good sample of an Extended theme.
+In this case, it's based on the Default theme.

-For more details refer the [How to Create Your Own Theme Guide](theme_creation.md)
+For more details, see the guide [How to Create Your Own Theme](theme_creation.md).